nixworks/public/news/2005/06/20/index.md

 ##### Cedar Revolution
 ### [ Cedar Revolution: The Anti-Syrian bloc of Saad al-Hariri captured control of the Lebanese Legislature in the Lebanese general election of 2005, winning 72 of the 128 available seats. ](/news/2005/06/20/cedar-revolution-the-anti-syrian-bloc-of-saad-al-hariri-captured-control-of-the-lebanese-legislature-in-the-lebanese-general-election-of-2.md)
-_Context: Legislature, Saad al-Hariri, Cedar Revolution, Lebanese, Syria, Lebanese general election of 2005_
+_Context: Saad al-Hariri, Lebanese general election of 2005, Syria, Legislature, Cedar Revolution, Lebanese_

 ##### Suicide-bomb
 ### [ A Suicide bomber in Iraq kills 13 policemen, and injured more than 100 people, in the city of Irbil, northern Iraq. ](/news/2005/06/20/a-suicide-bomber-in-iraq-kills-13-policemen-and-injured-more-than-100-people-in-the-city-of-irbil-northern-iraq.md)
-_Context: Iraqi police, Irbil, Iraq, suicide-bomb_
+_Context: Iraq, Irbil, Iraqi police, suicide-bomb_

 ##### Earthquake
 ### [ In Japan, magnitude 4.9 earthquake hits central Niigata Prefecture, with little reported damage and no tsunami risk ](/news/2005/06/20/in-japan-magnitude-4-9-earthquake-hits-central-niigata-prefecture-with-little-reported-damage-and-no-tsunami-risk.md)
-_Context: tsunami, earthquake, Niigata_
+_Context: tsunami, Niigata, earthquake_

 ##### International Whaling Commission
 ### [ International Whaling Commission meets in Ulsan, South Korea.
 Japan tries to ease its restrictions to whaling but its suggestion to exclude proposed creation of whale sanctuaries is voted down ](/news/2005/06/20/international-whaling-commission-meets-in-ulsan-south-korea-japan-tries-to-ease-its-restrictions-to-whaling-but-its-suggestion-to-exclude.md)